 The University shall take the appropriate measures to immediately address sexual misconduct whenever it is reported.
 In doing so, it shall provide equal consideration to both the victim and the accused during any disciplinary proceeding and make decisions founded on what has been justly determined based upon the facts presented during the investigation.
-All proceedings will be transparent to both the accuser and the accused, and shall include a prompt, fair and impartial process from the initial investigation to the final result.
+All proceedings will be transparent to both the Complainant (accuser) and the Respondent (accused), and shall include a prompt, fair and impartial process from the initial investigation to the final result.
 The University relies on a fact-gathering investigation to offer information at disciplinary hearings for sexual misconduct.
 If the institution and the parties determine that a particular allegation could be resolved using informal methods, such as mediation or shuttle negotiations, they may occur any time after a complaint has been filed.
+Informal resolutions are not available when the Complainant is a student and the Respondent is an employee.
 The parties are afforded an equal right to appeal the outcome of a disciplinary hearing.
-The following information can be found in Executive Memorandum No. 38 (specific section and page will be noted as applicable).
+The following information can be found in Executive Memorandum No. 38 for students and Executive Memorandum No. 39 for employees (specific section and page will be noted as applicable).